calebgch/jeetcode/README.md

-# jeetcode
+# leetcode
-my practice from jeetcode
+my practice from leetcode